LucasDelfino92/morrowindsharp/modlist.md

 - [**Cavern Of The Incarnate Overhaul - NPC Changes Only**](https://www.mediafire.com/file/q8jpeviwgkzg43m/Cavern_of_the_Incarnate_Overhaul_-_NPC_Changes_Only.zip/file) by Aoimevelho: modifies the armor and clothes of the failed incarnates to better reflect their backgrounds.
   - This is a stripped down version of [Cavern Of The Incarnate Overhaul](https://www.nexusmods.com/morrowind/mods/42860/) by Aoimevelho, which removes all visual edits to the cavern.
 - [**Duke's Throne Room Overhaul**](https://www.nexusmods.com/morrowind/mods/48235) by Gavrilo93: makes the upper floor of the Grand Council Chambers of Ebonheart a proper throne room.
+- [**Meteorite Ministry**](https://www.nexusmods.com/morrowind/mods/45506) by Zobator: adds a tail of smaller rocks to the Ministry of Truth, giving it a more dramatic and moving-object-suspended-in-mid-flight look.
+  - Hide/delete the following plugins:
+    - Meteorite Ministry Palace - Higher.ESP
+    - Meteorite Ministry Palace.ESP
+    - Meteorite Ministry Temple - Higher.ESP
 - [**Yet Another Guard Diversity**](https://www.nexusmods.com/morrowind/mods/45894) by Half11, SkoomaPro, and Danke: replaces the generic, copy-pasted guards of Morrowind with different variations.
 Some guards have different loadouts and armor, and each have different faces.
 - [**No-Frills Closed Molag Mar**](https://www.nexusmods.com/morrowind/mods/47190) by Atrayonis: closes the Molag Mar canton, on account of the ashstorms.
   - MO2 will install this mod as a BAIN package.
 Tick **00 Core** and click **OK**.